mbid/mbid.github.io/posts/type-checking-with-eqlog-variable-binding/index.md

     VarInStmts(var, tail)
     ;

-// If a variable is in scope for an if statemennt, then it is also in scope for
+// If a variable is in scope for an if statement, then it is also in scope for
 // the branching condition and the two branches.
 Axiom
     ConsStmtListNode(stmts, head, _)